downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/editors/android-studio-setup-select-ui-theme.png" alt="android studio setup select ui theme">

-An overview of the different components that need to be configured is shown.
+An overview of the different components that are going to be configured is shown.

 Click `Finish` to start the setup.